OpenDroneMap/WebODM/README.md

 [NodeODM](https://github.com/OpenDroneMap/NodeODM) and [ODM](https://github.com/OpenDroneMap/ODM) cannot run natively on Mac and Windows and this is the reason we mostly recommend people to use docker.

 WebODM by itself is just a user interface (see [below](#odm-nodeodm-webodm-what)) and does not require many resources.
 WebODM can be loaded on a machine with just 1 or 2 GB of RAM and work fine without NodeODM.
 You can then use a processing service such as the [lightning network](https://webodm.net) or run NodeODM on a separate, more powerful machine.
-Lots of choices and freedom!

 ## Customizing and Extending